 - Yes: The labels have likely been copied from plant to plant.
 To correct the issue, you'll need to relabel your plants.
 In the future, avoid copying labels between plants.

 Need to copy plants and their labels into another part of your drawing?
 (For example, you may need to show variations of the same design to provide a client with options.)
-If so, you can copy your plants and labels safely using the COPY and PASTE commands.
-For details, see our Planting Plan Variations Power Tip.
+If so, you can copy your plants and labels safely using our XCOPY tool.

 Still having issues with, or not seeing, your labels?
 Move on to step 2.

 Step 2: Check whether the layer L-ANNO-HILT has been renamed